LGBTQ theatre: Legacy

 The history of LGBTQ theatre has inspired many plays and musicals over the years.
-As the genre grew, playwrights and screenwriters cited the "classics" as their reference for their projects.
-A prominent play that has been cited as "influential", was one of the first, The Boys in the Band.
-The play became prominent throughout the U.S. when it came out for being the "most frank description of being gay", and instantly received praise and criticism.
+As the genre grew, playwrights and screenwriters cited the "classics" as references for their projects.
+A prominent play that has been cited as "influential" was one of the first, The Boys in the Band, which became prominent throughout the U.S. when it came out for being the "most frank description of being gay", and instantly received both praise and criticism.
 The play, for many, was cited as their first time being exposed to homosexuality.
-In 2018, an article by the New York Times came out, where people submitted stories about how they heard about The Boys in the Band, and how it affected them.
+In 2018, in an article in The New York Times, people submitted stories about how they heard about The Boys in the Band, and how it affected them.
 The play was revived for its fiftieth anniversary in 2018 with a cast including Matt Bomer, Jim Parsons, and Zachary Quinto.
-The play's producer Ryan Murphy stated "The guys that who are the leads, are the first generation of gay actors who said, 'We're going to live authentic lives and hope and pray our careers remain on track' — and they have.
+The play's producer Ryan Murphy stated, "The guys that who are the leads, are the first generation of gay actors who said, 'We're going to live authentic lives and hope and pray our careers remain on track' — and they have.
 I find that profound."
-The play was brought back with two other gay "classics", Angels in America and Torch Song Trilogy.
+The play was revived with two other gay "classics", Angels in America and Torch Song Trilogy.

 LGBTQ theatre around the world

 Background

 LGBTQ theatre has become much more popular in the last century, including in North America, Asia, and Europe.
 However, this has not been without resistance, due to homophobia and other discrimination against the LGBTQ community.
-The presence, scope, and reception of LGBTQ theatre often depends on the country or region's rates of legal and cultural tolerance and acceptance of the LGBTQ community.
+The presence, scope, and reception of LGBTQ theatre often depends on a country's or region's legal and cultural tolerance of the LGBTQ community.

+Africa

+LGBTQ theatre has emerged in African countries such as Cape Verde, Ghana, South Africa, and Tunisia.

+South Africa

+South African contemporary theatre has included a number of pieces involving LGBTQ characters and themes since at least the 1990s.
+Early LGBTQ theatre in South Africa aimed both to represent and resonate with LGBTQ audiences, and to educate straight audience on LGBTQ topics.

+Johannesburg's Market Theatre has put on a number of LGBTQ theatre works.
+In 2023, it hosted the premiere of Vogue Opera, an opera based on the life of South African LGBTQ rights activist Simon Nkoli.

+Tunisia

+In 2022, Tunisia's first LGBTQ play, Flagranti, was staged in Tunis by the group Mawjoudin.
+In addition to the oppression and violence faced by LGBTQ Tunisians, the work also addresses "police and judicial corruption, impunity and...brain drain".
+At the time of Flagranti's premiere, same-sex sexual relations remained illegal in the country.

 Asia

-LGBTQ theatre is generally less prominent in Asia than in other continents.
+LGBTQ theatre is generally less prominent in Asia than on other continents.